 - 1. Permitted Reuses.
 Structures determined to meet the criteria of adaptive reuses may be reused for the following purposes by special exception:

 - A. Single-family dwelling.

 - B. Multi-family dwelling.

 - C. Financial institution.

-- D. Private clubs or social halls, provided that there are no sales of alcohol on the premises.
+- D. Private clubs or social halls.

 - E. Day care facilities of all types.

 - F. Civic or cultural building.

 - G. Community/Senior center.

-- H. Other such uses as determined appropriate upon recommendation of the Planning Commission and approval of the Board of SupervisorsZoning Hearing Board.
+- H. Other such uses as determined appropriate upon recommendation of the Planning Commission and approval of the Zoning Hearing Board.

 - 2. Standards for Exterior Alterations.
 All exterior alterations must be generally consistent with the original structure's architecture and the neighborhood in which it is located.

 - 3. Parking shall meet the requirements of Part VII of this Ordinance based on the permitted reuses.

-§ 27-604.
+§ 27-605.
 Adult-Oriented Facility.

-1. An adult-oriented facility shall not be located within 1000 feet of any residential use or district.

-2. An adult-oriented facility shall not be located within 2,500 feet of any church, school, library, park, playground, day care center, community center, or any other adult-oriented facility.

-3. Any building or structure used and occupied as an adult-oriented facility shall be windowless or have an opaque covering over all windows or doors of any area in which materials, merchandise, film or other offered items of service are visible from outside the building or structure.

-4. No sign shall be erected upon the premises depicting or giving a visual representation of the type of materials, merchandise film or service offered therein.
+- 1. An adult-oriented facility shall not be located within 1000 feet of any residential use or district. - 2.
+An adult-oriented facility shall not be located within 2,500 feet of any church, school, library, park, playground, day care center, community center, or any other adult-oriented facility. - 3.
+Any building or structure used and occupied as an adult-oriented facility shall be windowless or have an opaque covering over all windows or doors of any area in which materials, merchandise, film or other offered items of service are visible from outside the building or structure. - 4.
+No sign shall be erected upon the premises depicting or giving a visual representation of the type of materials, merchandise film or service offered therein.